Arafatmollik1/php-mvc-template/README.md

     KEY session_expire (session_expire)
 );`

+Now you are ready to run the project.

+## Features
+1. **Config file.** In config.php you can define some of your configurations.
+You can then use it from global $config anywhere in the codebase.
+2. **session** session management is done via zebra session. can be found in session.php
 3. **/Views**  ---  Head.php is defined here.
 You can adjust your head html file.
 It will be included everywhere.
 4. **Database.** database is declared globally.
 Make sure to input your database config into the config file. databse helper can be used from global $database.
 Mysqli object is defined here
 5. **Controller+Helpe**r are stated in /src folder.